Registration as a job seeker

 If you become unemployed or are laid off, register as a job seeker as soon as possible.

 You can register as a job seeker in advance before your unemployment or lay-off begins, but do so no later than on your first day of unemployment, because you can only receive unemployment security from the registration date.

-You can register as a job seeker in the E-services.
-If you do not have online banking codes, a mobile certificate or a smart ID card, or you are not a citizen of an EU or EEA member state, you can register in the TE Office's telephone service or by visiting a TE Office or a local government pilot office in person.
+You can register as a job seeker in the E-services of TE Services.
+If you do not have online banking codes, a mobile certificate or a smart ID card, or you are not a citizen of an EU or EEA member state, you can register in the TE Office's telephone service or by visiting a TE Office in person.

 If you are applying for unemployment security, after starting your job search, you will receive a labour policy statement on your right to unemployment security.
-You can see the statements given to you in the E-services.
+You can see the statements given to you in the E-services of TE Services.
 Unemployment benefits are only paid for the time you are an unemployed job seeker.
 Your right to unemployment security is influenced by many factors.
 Read more about them in the "Unemployment security" section.

 If you have participated in labour market training or been employed on a pay subsidy and become unemployed again, register as a job seeker.